Chase B

 Chase Benjamin (born May 11, 1990), known professionally as Chase B (stylized in all caps), is an American DJ and record producer.
-He is signed to fellow Houston native Travis Scott's record label, Cactus Jack Records, and serves as a live DJ for him.
+He is currently signed to fellow Houston native Travis Scott's record label, Cactus Jack Records and Artist Partner Group, and serves as a live DJ for him.
 He has also produced multiple songs for Scott and fellow Houston native and Cactus Jack signee Don Toliver.
-He has also collaborated with other prestigious artists, such as Sheck Wes (also signed to Cactus Jack), Young Thug, Gunna, Quavo, and Ty Dolla Sign, among others.
+He has also collaborated with other notable artists, such as fellow rapper Sheck Wes, and rappers Young Thug, Gunna, Quavo, and Ty Dolla Sign, among others.
 Chase B has produced all his singles, and in addition to that, he has also produced "Franchise" by Scott featuring Young Thug and M.I.A. and "Xscape" by Toliver.
 He also runs a radio show with Scott called .WAV Radio, where the two play some of their favorite songs as well as unreleased music by both Cactus Jack artists and other artists.